karunmatthew/IntentClassifier/IntentClassification/README.md

-2. Run the alfred data generator
+2. Run the alfred data generator ./IntentClassifier/IntentClassification/preprocess/alfred_training_data_generator.py

-3. Run the rasa training data generator
+3. Run the rasa training data generator ./IntentClassifier/IntentClassification/rasa_custom/rasa_training_data_generator.py

-4. Train the rasa model
+4. Train the rasa model by typing in the following command at the project context root folder
     $ rasa train

 5. Test the rasa model
-    The rasa model should be loaded and run before the rasa-test is started.

-## PREPROCESS
+    Run the file at ./IntentClassifier/IntentClassification/rasa_custom/rasa_model_tester.py
+    This program prompts you to input the trained model tar.gz file and the test file

+    The model file can be found in the ./models folder of the project after the training is completed The test file can be found inside the ./data-test folder

+# preprocess
 Contains the code for generating the training data and for creating the training set in the format that RASA understands

+# rasa_custom
+This folder contains all the custom components written for the customized DIET architecture

 # data-train
 Contains the training data input and the validation set